Two beams are better than one: Enabling reliable and high throughput mmWave links: Proactive multi-beam tracking

+where we assume that the channel loss $P_h$ (due to path loss or reflection loss) and receiver gain $G_R$ of omni-user is static for the small duration of user motion.
+Now, to estimate $\varphi_k(t_0)$, our insight is that the direct path power correlates with the beam pattern at the gNB, which is a function of spatial angle:

-We see that the relative power decay depends only on the user's antenna pattern $G_R(.)$.
-Intuitively, the beam pattern is usually symmetric, and two possible values $\varphi(t_0)$ and $-\varphi(t_0)$ could have caused the observed change in $G_R$.
-To deal with the ambiguity of the direction of rotation, \name tries one of the two possibilities using CSI-RS probing in the hope that it improves the SNR.
-If it doesn't improve SNR, possibly the other angle is correct, and thus, \name refines the beam to that angle.
-The refinement adds an overhead of only one additional probe in addition to $2(K-1)$ probes required for constructive combining for the K-beam case. \name periodically estimates the value of the per-beam angle, phase, and amplitude and updates the beam pattern at the UE to realign towards the gNB.
+where $N$ is the number of antennas in a uniform linear array and $\theta$ is spatial angle.
+Therefore, we can use an inverse function to estimate the angle from the measured per-beam power.
+However, the beam pattern is usually symmetric, and two possible values $\varphi(t_0)$ and $-\varphi(t_0)$ could have caused the observed change in $G_T$.
+To deal with the ambiguity of the direction of motion, \name tries one of the two possibilities using reference signal probing in the hope that it improves the SNR.
+If the probe doesn't improve SNR, possibly the other angle is correct, and thus, \name refines the beam to that angle.
+The refinement adds an overhead of only one additional probe in addition to $2(K-1)$ probes required for \constructivemultibeam for the K-beam case. \name periodically estimates the value of the per-beam angle, phase, and amplitude and updates the beam pattern at the gNB to realign towards the user. \review{The tracking algorithm is an important ingredient to support (ii).
+But the current description is too brief.
+Please add more information on the delay and AoA estimation and also micro benchmarks on the estimation errors and how they affect the received SNR.} \newtodo{The reviewer is concerned that the current description of the tracking algorithm is too brief.
+We will elaborate on our tracking algorithm.}

-\textbf{Model for angular deviation under user translation: } In contrast to the rotation case, translation causes misalignment at both the gNB and the user.
-Interestingly, we notice that the angular deviation, $\varphi_k(t)$, is the same at both the gNB and the user (See Figure \ref{fig:motion}(b)).
-The received power $P_k(t)$ for translation case can be written as

-Since the transmit and receive beam patterns are known, the relative power decay can be obtained as:

-Similar to the case in rotation, we have two possible solutions of $\varphi_k(t)$, which can be resolved similarly to the rotation case.